 |World History/Western Civilization (3) OR US/American History (6)||3 or 6|

 One semester of Organic Chemistry must be completed by the end of the Fall term to be eligible for admission consideration.
+Applicants may be reviewed and invited for an interview during the Fall semester if one semester of Organic Chemistry has been satisfactorily completed or if the applicant is currently enrolled in the first semester of Organic Chemistry during that Fall semester.
 Literature course must be 200/2000/Sophomore level or above.
-For more information please visit http://pharmacy.samford.edu
+For more information please visit http://samford.edu/pharmacy.

 We accept all test dates unless otherwise noted on MSOP website.